zhtaoang/curl-logger/README.md

 ## Similar tools

-* Chrome Web browser team has added "Copy as CURL" action to their browser's network panel.
+* Chrome Web browser team has "Copy as CURL" in the network panel.
 * OkHttp client provides similar request [interceptor][3] to log HTTP requests as curl command.